-- •Your organisation must have been registered in the UK (with one or more of the charity commissions for England and Wales, or Scotland or Northern Ireland for at least one year at the time of your application and able to provide published accounts for the full year if requested. - •Your organisation must have a minimum of three unrelated trustees at the time of applying, and, if successful, throughout the life of your grant.
+- •Your organisation must have been registered in the UK (with one or more of the charity commissions for England and Wales, or Scotland or Northern Ireland) for at least three years at the time of your application and able to provide published accounts for all three years if requested. - •Your organisation must have a minimum of three unrelated trustees at the time of applying, and, if successful, throughout the life of your grant.
 This must be verifiable at all times on the relevant charity regulator's website.